Linda Hollis

-Linda Allen Hollis (born 1951) is an American historian and biographer.
-She is a direct descendent of West Ford, who, in Ford's oral history, is the African-American son of George Washington.
+Linda Allen Hollis (born 1951) is an American historian, biographer, and author.
+She is a direct descendant of West Ford, who, in Ford's oral history, is the African-American son of George Washington.
 Her work focuses mainly on early American history and race relations.

 Early life and education

 Hollis was born and raised in Peoria, Illinois, in a large family of eleven children.
-Her mother, Elise Ford Allen, was a newspaper editor and publisher of the Traveler Weekly, and her father was an inventor and owner of the Traveler Printing Company.
+Her mother, Elise Ford Allen, was the founder, publisher, and editor of the Traveler Weekly, and her father was an inventor with two chemical and three mechanical patents and owner of the Traveler Printing Company.

 Hollis attended Manual High School and received her undergraduate degree from Bradley University in Geology.
 She obtained her master's degree from the University of Colorado Boulder in the same discipline.

 Career

-Hollis started her career by joining Anaconda Mineral Company and later for several other pharmaceutical companies.
-She has written various books on American history, as well as on the West Ford family.
+Hollis began her career with the Anaconda Mineral Company and later worked for several pharmaceutical firms.
+Over the years, she has become a national speaker on genealogy and the author of multiple books, including one on American history that focuses on West Ford.

+Hollis' work focuses mainly on early American history and race relations.Over three decades, she has meticulously researched her lineage and the extended Ford family, becoming a recognized expert in early American race relations and genealogy.
+Her work is particularly associated with George Washington and his relationship with slavery.
+She written a memoir, I Cannot Tell a Lie: The True Story of George Washington's African American Descendants.
 She also writes as Linda Allen Bryant and L.A.
 Hollis.

-Hollis' work focuses mainly on early American history and race relations.
-Her work is particularly associated with George Washington and his relationship with slavery.
-She written a memoir, I Cannot Tell a Lie: The True Story of George Washington's African American Descendants.
+As president of the West Ford Legacy Foundation, Hollis organizes descendant reunions, public talks, and preservation initiatives focused on Gum Springs, Virginia; the community founded by West Ford in 1833 and the oldest African American settlement in Fairfax County, Virginia.
+She currently is involved with the Major George W. Ford, Buffalo Soldier Traveling Exhibit.

 Personal life

-Hollis resides in Southern California with her husband, Emerson Mark Hollis, an educator.
+Hollis is married to husband, Emerson Mark Hollis, an educator.
 The couple has six children together.